uioch/codepop/README.md

 * AsCrapy: Scrapy Demo
+* Hanzi2Number: Convert a Hanzi String to a Number
 * OCR: OCR on an image
 * PoseDetector: Detect human pose on an image
 * ScreenGrab: Grab Screen to an image